WindyDarian/Vulkan-Forward-Plus-Renderer/README.md

-# Vulkan Forward+ Renderer using compute shader
+# VFPR - a Vulkan Forward+ Renderer using compute shader

-A Forward+ rendering pipeline in Vulkan.
+A Forward+ (tiled forward) rendering pipeline in Vulkan.
 A final project for __CIS565: GPU Programming__ at University of Pennsylvania

 WORK IN PROGRESS!